transcelerate/ddf-home/index.md

 Click [here](https://www.youtube.com/watch?v=082onW7jhe4) for a video describing the DDF Initative.

 Want to read more about DDF, the objectives, and benefits?
-Go to [What is DDF?](overview.md) for more information.
+Go to [DDF Overview](overview.md) for more information.

 ## Latest News
 - 2022.05.10 - Upcoming DDF Webniar - Register here!